writememe/blog.danielteycheney.com/content/posts/makefiles-with-gcp.md

 ## Conclusion

-Makefiles are a OS independent, simple and effective way of automating deployments.
+Makefiles are a operating system independent, simple and effective way of automating deployments.
 They can also be used to "glue" together disparate automation solutions so that they are invoked and executed from a single file.

 I can see great potential in using them for future projects and in fact used one to publish this blog post.